sakarie9/NX-ScreenUploader/README.md

 ### Option 2: ntfy.sh

 [ntfy.sh](https://ntfy.sh) is a simple HTTP-based pub-sub notification service.
 You can use the public instance or host your own.

+Note that ntfy.sh topics are public by default.
+Anyone who knows your topic name can publish or subscribe to it.
+Therefore, it's recommended to choose a unique and hard-to-guess topic name.
+You can also protect your topic with an access token.

 1. Choose a unique, hard-to-guess topic name (e.g., `my-switch-captures-abcdefg`)
 2. (Optional) If you want to protect your topic, create an access token at [ntfy.sh/account](https://ntfy.sh/account)